 Not all patients are best treated with minimally invasive techniques; therefore we also routinely perform surgical procedures to treat such patients.

-To refer patients to the Endovascular Institute or schedule a return visit please call the Endovascular Clinic at 919-966-5662.
+To refer patients to the Endovascular Institute please call the H&V Referral Center at 984-974-2900 Option 2.

-UNC’s Wound Healing and Limb Salvage Center (WHLSC) is a multidiscipline center established to bring several specialties together to provide coordinated, efficient, and effective care to patients with lower extremity wounds.
-The WHLSC’s staff includes vascular and endovascular surgery, orthopedic surgery, diabetic care, podiatry, physical and occupational therapy, and rehabilitation.
+UNC’s Wound Healing and Pediatry is a multidiscipline center established to bring several specialties together to provide coordinated, efficient, and effective care to patients with lower extremity wounds.
+The center's staff includes vascular and endovascular surgery, orthopedic surgery, diabetic care, podiatry, physical and occupational therapy, and rehabilitation.

 Some of the more common conditions treated include diabetic foot ulcers, venous stasis ulcers, ischemic ulcers and gangrene, and other persistent wounds that require special care.

-The WHLSC is currently enrolling patients in a multitude of clinical trials involving emerging wound-healing technologies such as stem cells, growth factors and skin substitutes.
+The center is currently enrolling patients in a multitude of clinical trials involving emerging wound-healing technologies such as stem cells, growth factors and skin substitutes.

 Patients are generally seen on a outpatient basis, and treatment plans often involve close coordination with home health agencies and patient families.
 In those patients in whom an amputation becomes indicated, extensive rehabilitation services are incorporated to maximize patients’ mobility and recovery.